EQWorks/common/workspace-automation.md

 ### `/avail` - Checks who is where

 This command complements our `Dev Avail` Asana project.
-The project allows our team to provide opt-in transparency of whether they are available to be contacted, in the form of physical presence in our office, or virtual presence remotely, on vacation, or not available.
+In this project, each team member specifies their availability status, with optional details.
+This allows us to check each others' availability status without interruption.

 How it looks like in Slack:
 ![/avail](https://user-images.githubusercontent.com/2837532/72271739-725a4680-35f5-11ea-84c3-b7dfb8f082ed.png)